 No More Logical Consequences (at least hardly ever) Focus On Solutions

 by Dr. Jane Nelsen During a class meeting, students in a fifth grade class were asked to brainstorm logical consequences for two students who didn’t hear the recess bell and were late for class.
-Following is their list of “consequences:” Make them write their names on the board.
-Make them stay after school that many […]
+Following is their list of “consequences:” The students were then asked to forget about consequences and brainstorm for solutions that would […]

 What Do You Want For Your Children?

 An activity from The Positive Discipline Workbook by Jane Nelsen Click Here to Download a PDF Version of this activity.
 When embarking upon the journey into Positive Discipline, it helps to have a destination in mind, and a road map to help you get there.
-Creating a list of characteristics and life skills […]
+Creating a list of characteristics and life skills you hope to have your […]

 Five-Year-Old Lying and Constantly in Trouble